davyraittdevelops/legendary-dragons/README.md

 ```

 ## 2. Authentication errors
-* We use strong password policy and do not use hard-coded passwords.
+* We use strong password policy (10 characters and must include lowercase/uppercase letters, numbers and symbols) and do not use hard-coded passwords/tokens.
-* We use 2FA (two-factor authentication).
-2FA is an additional security layer added to the traditional password-based authentication process.
-Instead of using just a password, 2FA requires a user to use two different factors to log in:
-* A verification email that is sent to the email address used during the registration process.
+* A verification email that is sent to the email address used during the registration process to give access to use the application.

 ## 3. Sensitive data
 * We use the AWS Cognito service which provides encryption.
 This means that sensitive information such as user passwords are encrypted.
 To limit this risk, it is important to restrict access to management interfaces to only authorized users.
-This can be done through authentication and authorization controls, such as 2-factor authentication and role-based access policy.
+This can be done through authentication and authorization controls
-* We use a verification email.
+* A websocket connection can only accepted if a valid JWT token from AWS Cognito is provided.
+This protects all the routes behind the API Gateway for the websocket routes.

 ## 4. Failing access controls
 * To limit this risk, it is important to restrict access to management interfaces to only authorized users.
-This can be done through authentication and authorization controls, such as 2-factor authentication and role-based access policy.
+This can be done through authentication and authorization controls.
-* We use a verification email.
+* Changing URL parameters in the frontend doesn't give another user access to which it doesn't have the privileges of.

 ## 5. Incorrect configuration
 * A way to prevent security mistakes in architecture and design is by applying input and output validation.
 Input validation means checking the input data for validity and suitability for the specific purpose they are used for.
 This prevents users from entering invalid or dangerous data.
 Output validation means checking the output of an application for validity and suitability for the specific situation it is used in.
 This prevents users from receiving dangerous or invalid data.
 And this is implemented in our implementation.

 ## 6. Insufficient security of communication channels
 * We use AWS API Gateway.
 AWS API Gateway is a service that can be used to create, publish, secure, and manage APIs.
 With API Gateway, you can secure APIs using SSL/TLS encryption.
 For example, you can upload a certificate to the service and then configure all traffic to the API to go through HTTPS.
 This encrypts all data sent to and from the API with SSL/TLS.
+Lastly, the required routes for API Gateway have been closed behind authentication.
+* SSL/TLS is added for the Cloudfront distribution.

 ## 7. Incorrect management of changes and configurations
 * A way to limit this risk is by using automation for application change management.